basarat/demo-state-management-playground/README.md

 # Analysis

+* redux / redux-toolkit
+  * this is our baseline as everyone starts with redux
 * zustand
   * redux mental model
-  * less boiler plate than redux.
+  * +ve less boiler plate than redux
+  * +ve can have async setters in store - no need for ugly thunks
-  * -ve stores cannot be composed.
+  * -ve stores cannot be composed (same as redux).
 So difficult to create reusable pieces of state (state = store).
 * jotai
   * atomic state model
   * +ve easier to compose (atoms inside atoms)